For Rising 11th and 12th Graders

-Rising high school juniors and seniors (current 10th-11th grade) are invited to apply for participation in an authentic STEM research experience at a world-class research university for 6 weeks during the summer.
-You will gain hands-on experience in areas at the forefront of various STEM fields, such as cancer immunology, pharmacogenomics of anticancer agents, physics, biophysics, bioengineering, electrical engineering, computer engineering, aerospace, and more!
+Rising high school juniors and seniors (current 10th-11th grade) are invited to apply to participate in an authentic STEM research experience at a world-class research university for 6 weeks during the summer.
+You will gain hands-on experience in areas at the forefront of various STEM fields, such as cancer immunology, pharmacogenomics of anticancer agents, physics, biophysics, bioengineering, electrical engineering, and more!
 Those accepted into the program will be matched with another student and a teacher from their school (Everyone must apply separately).
 In this team of three, you will:

 - Develop professional and college-ready skills with weekly seminars on various topics such as college admission processes and supports available, communicating scientifically, and how to prepare a research poster.

 - Develop greater confidence in yourself as a scientist and engineer.

 - Interact with faculty, post-doctoral researchers, graduate students, undergraduate students, and local high school teachers who will support you through this STEM research adventure.